RamachandraAlla/GuestBookApplication/GuestBookApplicationUI/README.md

 # GuestBookUI Setup
   ## Step 1
-  Do 'npm install -g @angular/cli' in project main folder.
+  Do 'npm install' in project main folder.
   ## Step 2
-  Run Application by using 'ng serve --open' command.
+  Run Application by using 'ng serve' command.
   ## Step 3
-  Navigate to 'http://localhost:4200/' for running application.
+  Navigate to 'http://localhost:4200/' for accessing the application.